zachkaufman36/bballcode/README.md

 # bballcode
-A project designed around finding the biggest change in weight from an NBA team's start game to end game.
+A project designed around finding the average change in weight for an NBA team over an entire season.
 This will be displayed by fun graphics.
 Used as a learning tool to learn MySQL, Ubuntu, web scraping, matplotlib, ect.

 FIRST STAGE:
 Pick a website to gather data from.
 Basketball Reference was chosen and 2 APIs were found.
 One was used to gather game-to-game data while the other is used to gather players' weight and heights.